EDIflyer/linux-notes/docs/server-setup/server_setup.md

 `eval "$(oh-my-posh init bash --config ~/.poshthemes/[theme_name].omp.json)"` to switch theme

 ## Docker/Portainer setup
+!!! info "Container options"
+    In general aim to use Alpine Linux-based containers to minimise size/bloat of the underlying container.

+See https://docs.docker.com/engine/install/debian/
-Aim for Alpine Linux-based containers to minimise size/bloat See https://docs.docker.com/engine/install/debian/ `sudo curl -sSL https://get.docker.com/ | sh`
+`sudo curl -sSL https://get.docker.com/ | sh`
 To enable non-root access to the Docker daemon run `sudo usermod -aG docker <username>` - then logout and back in